World Tea News - Staying Relevant in 2020: a Q&A with Maria Uspenski, Founder & CEO of The Tea Spot

 Answer: FEW Spirits reached out to us, after they’d searched for and tasted different teas for this project.
 We were so excited to be a part of this collaboration, as both our companies are beverage geeks who are passionate about the fine nuances and quality of our products.
-Craft beverage afficionados span both categories of spirits and tea.
+Craft beverage aficionados span both categories of spirits and tea.
 We create lots of infused cocktail recipes with our teas, and having such a beautiful product which infuses a Rye with our beloved 8 Immortals Oolong is a real honor and treat!

 Question: How else is The Tea Spot innovating?

 Answer: At the very start of the pandemic, we marshaled our resources to create a supportive tea, which has become one of our top selling herbals – the Flu Fighter tea.
 It’s a soothing evening blend, which many of us enjoy regularly.
-We also continue to work with many partners in the CBD space, which is growing actively.
+We also continue to work with many partners in the adaptogenic space, which is growing actively.
 This is a great opportunity for us to get innovative with functional blends.
 I’ve also developed several new Steepware products this year, which we’ve so excited to launch this holiday season and next spring.